-Note on ESSA Regulations
+Note on ESSA Regulations and the Consolidated State Plan Template

 On November 28, 2016, the USED finalized regulations interpreting ESSA's accountability, school improvement, data reporting, and consolidated state plan provisions.
-In several ways, the regulations both clarified and strengthened the evidence provisions in the law.

-In February of 2017, however, Congress began a process to rescind these regulations that at the time of publication appears likely to succeed.
-The regulations would then cease to exist and have no force or effect on ESSA implementation moving forward.
-This likely change in the regulations' status impacts the content and structure of this document as follows:
+These regulations both clarified and strengthened the evidence provisions in the law.
+Nonetheless, in March 2017, Congress passed and the president signed into law a resolution rescinding these regulations.
+In April, the USED released a Revised Consolidated State Plan template which authorized chief state school officers and their SEAs to use the new, revised template or to work with the Council of Chief State School Officers (CCSSO) to develop an alternative template covering the same information.
+Many states using the latter option have continued to use the prior administration's template.
+The changes to the regulations' status and the Consolidated State Plan template impact the content and structure of this document as follows:

-Content-SEAs may still be interested in adopting some of the approaches first put forward in the (likely rescinded) regulations even if they are not required.
+Content-SEAs may still be interested in adopting some of the approaches first put forward in the now-rescinded 2016 regulations even if they are no longer required.
 Where appropriate, these approaches have been incorporated into the range of options for state leadership for each leverage point.
-Options drawn from these regulations are marked with an asterisk ().
+Options drawn from these regulations are marked with an asterisk (\).